stuliston/lastmanstand.in/README.md

 * User can view all players in a game
 * User can add players to a game
 * User can upgrade a game that has run out of allowed number of players
+* User is knocked out once they have used up to the number of lives defined by the game
-* System takes payment for game upgrade associates credit(?) with game
+* System takes payment for game upgrade and associates credit(?) with game

 ## STRETCH